 The capacity building responsibility lies with the Community Relations Department which has continued to maintain good relation with partner communities to facilitate effective co-operation and to liaise with rural paralegal committees and local power structures.

-CLRDC did not embark on training a new group of paralegals in 2001, but rather focused on strengthening its exisiting paralegal offices.
+CLRDC did not embark on training a new group of paralegals in 2012, but rather focused on strengthening its exisiting community advice offices.

 The stages involved in identification and establishment of partner communities also include: